1939

 » American campaign medal

-» European-African-Middle Eastern Theater ribbon with 3 bronze battle
+» European-African-Middle Eastern Theater ribbon with 3 bronze battle stars

 » WWII victory medal